intuit/oauth-pythonclient/README.rst

 Documentation
 -------------

 ..
-Usage and Reference Documentation can be found at <insert readthedocs link>
+Usage and Reference Documentation can be found `here <https://oauth-pythonclient.readthedocs.io/en/latest/>`_

 Issues and Contributions
 ------------------------